shasvat23/Route-Planning/README.md

+The project is to build an OpenStreet Rout Planner using A* search algorithm

 ## Testing

-For exercises that have unit tests, the project must be built with the approprate test cpp file.
+The project must be built with the approprate test cpp file.
 This can be done by using `cmake_tests` instead of `cmake`.
 For example, from the build directory:
 ```
 cmake_tests ..
 make